evanmunro/market-interference/README.md

 #### 2. Reproduce All Figures and Tables

-Then, set your working directory to the `code/` folder.
+Next, set your working directory to the `code/` folder.

 If you do not have the required packages installed, first run
 ```
-julia code/install_dependencies.jl
+julia install_dependencies.jl
 ```

 Once you have the required packages installed, run